SAFE

 SAFEcic Standards on Sexual Harassment

 • No one has the right to sexually harass our staff.
 Any person who is found to have committed sexual harassment will be subject to disciplinary proceedings which may result in immediate dismissal, whatever their role in their organisation.
-If contractors or customers sexually harass our staff/employees, we will ensure that the company who employes them is informed and that they take disciplinary action and/or SAFEcic will terminate any contract.
+If contractors or customers sexually harass our staff/employees, we will ensure that the company who employs them is informed and that they take disciplinary action and/or SAFEcic will terminate any contract.

 • Sexual harassment is never too minor to be dealt with.
 Any kind of harassment can have a serious impact on staff/employees and create a hostile workplace environment.
 We will listen to any report of sexual harassment and undertake appropriate action to deal with offenders.